Certification and research

 The presence of a witness to the aspiration and removal of the airway obstruction of patients by bystanders at the accident scene improves outcomes in patients with foreign body airway obstruction.
 When airway obstruction occurs, bystanders should remove foreign bodies immediately.

-The International Liaison Committee on Resuscitation (ILCOR) review the evidence around the relief of upper-airway obstruction, including all methods and devices.
+The International Liaison Committee on Resuscitation (ILCOR) review of the evidence around the relief of upper-airway obstruction, including all methods and devices

 Summary of ILCOR Systematic Review: Removal of Foreign Body Airway Obstruction